 This information represents the opinion of U.S. Bank.
 The views are subject to change at any time based on market or other conditions and are current as of the date indicated on the materials.
 This is not intended to be a forecast of future events or guarantee of future results.
 It is not intended to provide specific advice or to be construed as an offering of securities or recommendation to invest.
 Not for use as a primary basis of investment decisions.
 Not to be construed to meet the needs of any particular investor.
 Not a representation or solicitation or an offer to sell/buy any security.
 Investors should consult with their investment professional for advice concerning their particular situation.
 The factual information provided has been obtained from sources believed to be reliable, but is not guaranteed as to accuracy or completeness.
 U.S. Bank is not affiliated or associated with any organizations mentioned.

 Past performance is no guarantee of future results.
 All performance data, while obtained from sources deemed to be reliable, are not guaranteed for accuracy.
 Indexes shown are unmanaged and are not available for direct investment.
+The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The Dow Jones Industrial Average (DJIA) is a price-weighted average of 30 actively traded blue chip stocks and is the most widely used indicator of the overall condition of the U.S. stock market.
-The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index and is representative of the U.S. small capitalization securities market.
-The S&P GSCI is a composite index of commodity sector returns, representing an unleveraged, long-only investment in commodity futures that is broadly diversified across the spectrum of commodities.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 International investing involves special risks, including foreign taxation, currency risks, risks associated with possible differences in financial standards and other risks associated with future political and economic developments.
 Investing in emerging markets may involve greater risks than investing in more developed countries.
 In addition, concentration of investments in a single region may result in greater volatility.
 Investing in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
 Investment in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
+Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).
 There are special risks associated with an investment in commodities, including market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.